 Dr. J. Patrick Raines, dean of Belmont’s Massey College of Business, said, “We in the Massey College are incredibly grateful for this generous gift.
 Through courses, reading groups, student-faculty research projects and speakers, the Beasley Institute will give students opportunities to learn about the principles and institutions of a free enterprise system to engage and transform the world through market-oriented solutions.”

 Tom Beasley graduated from the United States Military Academy at West Point in 1966 and served as a commissioned officer in the U. S. Army in Vietnam, the Panama Canal Zone and the Republic of Nicaragua.
 He was awarded the Silver Star and two Bronze Stars for valor in Vietnam.
-Following his graduation from Vanderbilt Law, he practiced locally for several years before co-founding the Corrections Corporation of America (now CoreCivic) in 1983, where he served as president, CEO and chairman of the board.
+Following his graduation from Vanderbilt Law, he practiced locally for several years before co-founding the Corrections Corporation of America in 1983, where he served as president, CEO and chairman of the board.
 Beasley later served on the Board of Directors for two companies founded by Belmont alumni, Infrastructure Corporation of America and Horizon Resource Group.
 As part of his commitment to quality education, he has served on the State Board of Regents, the Cumberland University Board of Trustees and on the boards of Education Corporation of America and Community Education Partners.

 As announced with the university’s We Believe Campaign unveiling, Belmont is partnering with its supporters to leverage their investments in the institution’s future.
 The University will match endowment contributions to institutional priorities between $25,000 and $1.5 million ‘dollar for dollar,’ doubling the impact of each donor’s commitment.